sn0b4ll/aria2-onion-downloader/README.md

 Your downloads will be in `./downloader/data/`.

+## Why keep two containers
+Yeah, the web-ui could be easily integrated into the downloader-instance.
+This way you would save some resources BUT in the layout it is right now, you could simply spawn multiple downloader simply by copying the corresponding lines in the docker-compose-file, resulting in even higher download rates.
+If you want to integrate the web-ui in the downloader, simply copy the www-dir from the controller to downloader, add the folder in the docker-compose, and add the lines from the nginx.conf of the controller to the downloader.

 ## Credits
 This dockerfile really helped me in the creation of this solution: https://github.com/abcminiuser/docker-aria2-with-webui